pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 *Note: Material names longer than 8 characters are truncated to the first 8 characters.

-Be aware that there are several predefined material names in Fluka, and they are appropriately treated by FluDAG.
+Be aware that there are several predefined material names in FLUKA, and they are appropriately treated by FluDAG.

 *Note: All volumes must belong to a group, if they do not have any information